 1030.
-Persons basing the acquisition of their ownership upon prescription, must prove their possession, and the continuance thereof during all of the required period.
-However, if such persons prove the commencement of their possession and the continuation thereof when the prescriptive period elapsed, it shall be presumed that their possession has continued without interruption during the interim as well.
+A person basing the acquisition of his or her ownership upon prescription must prove his or her possession, and the continuance thereof during all of the required period.
+However, if such person proves the commencement of his or her possession and the continuation thereof when the prescriptive period elapsed, it shall be presumed that his or her possession has continued without interruption during the interim as well.

 1031.
-Where a dispute arises, the person who has acquired ownership on the basis of a prescriptive period, must prove the legal basis of their possession; if they have proved such, then they shall also be presumed to be a possessor in good faith, so long as the contrary is not proved.
+Where a dispute arises, the person who has acquired ownership on the basis of a prescription, must prove the legal basis of his or her possession; if he or she has proved such, then he or she shall also be presumed to be a possessor in good faith, as long as the contrary is not proved.